India › Where to Go

 - Best Place in India for First Timers: Goa

 Popular with foreigners since the Hippy Trail of the 1960s, the laidback state of Goa has far less of the crowds, traffic, poverty, and pollution compared to the rest of India.
 Adding to the appeal for first timers are beaches that are wide, clean, often uncrowded, and usually safe for swimming, and a range of Indian and Western food dominated by meat and fish.
 The more developed regions offer plenty of tourist facilities within walking distance of hotels and most are linked by public bus – the only bus service in India recommended for any visitor, first time or not.
 Goa is also the only place in the country where it’s perfectly feasible to rent a car or motorbike.

 - Safest Area in India: Goa

 Pollution, traffic, and petty crime, which are prevalent in the more crowded Indian cities, are less problematic in Goa.
 While a few tourists do get into trouble, e.g. swimming in rough waves or taking drugs at rave parties, India’s smallest state is far less crowded because, in reality, the main danger anywhere in India may simply be walking along sidewalks (which are mostly non-existent) and crossing the road.
 Always remember: unlike in western countries, pedestrians do not have the right of way here.

-The 15 Best Regions in India for Tourists
+The 15 Best Destinations in India for Tourists

 India’s prime beach region offers a laidback lifestyle so different to the overbuilt and overcrowded areas elsewhere in India.
 Many come for the endless sunshine (except during the monsoon season: June-September) and the wide, clean, and often, uncrowded beaches, which are sprinkled with bamboo cafés offering cheap beer and fiery sunsets.
 Other visitors (including families) stay longer than intended after joining a yoga retreat, enjoying water sports or becoming captivated by the all-night beachside parties.
 The unique Portuguese colonial history, which resulted in the state’s dominant Christianity, is most evident around the old section of the capital, Panaji.
 The slender alleys are full of delightful family-run guesthouses, whitewashed churches, and other beautifully-renovated buildings painted in the bright colors synonymous with Goa.